Andalusia: Music of Andalusia

 Prominent Andalusian rock groups include Triana and Medina Azahara.
 The duo Los del Río from Dos Hermanas had international success with their "Macarena", including playing at a Super Bowl half-time show in the United States, where their song has also been used as campaign music by the Democratic Party.
 Other notables include the singer, songwriter, and poet Joaquín Sabina, Isabel Pantoja, Rosa López, who represented Spain at Eurovision in 2002, and David Bisbal.

-In 2023, Seville will host the 24th Annual Latin Grammy Awards, making Seville the first city outside of the United States to host the Latin Grammy Awards.
+On 16 November 2023, Seville will host the 24th Annual Latin Grammy Awards at the FIBES Conference and Exhibition Centre, making Seville the first city outside of the United States to host the Latin Grammy Awards.

 Film

 The portrayal of Andalusia in film is often reduced to archetypes: flamenco, bullfighting, Catholic pageantry, brigands, the property-rich and cash-poor señorito andaluz and emigrants.
 These images particularly predominated from the 1920s through the 1960s, and helped to consolidate a clichéd image of the region.
 In a very different vein, the province of Almería was the filming location for many Westerns, especially (but by no means exclusively) the Italian-directed Spaghetti Westerns.
 During the dictatorship of Francisco Franco, this was the extent of the film industry in Andalusia.